 This wiring diagram illustrates how to connect an Evgoer J1772 40A EV Charger to a standard 120V AC outlet (NEMA 5-15) for Level 1 charging.
 The diagram shows the wiring connections from the electrical panel, including a 20-amp single-pole breaker, to the NEMA 5-15 outlet.
 It specifies 12 AWG wire and includes details on the NEMA 5-15 outlet's terminal wiring, indicating the proper connections for the hot (L1), neutral (N), and ground (G) wires.
 The diagram also depicts the use of a NEMA 5-15P to 14-50R adapter, which is required to connect the charger's plug to the NEMA 5-15 outlet.
 The overall illustration provides a visual guide for safely connecting the EV charger for Level 1 charging, utilizing standard household outlets.

 Voltage drop using EV charging adapters occurs when there is a reduction in electrical potential (voltage) along a path where current flows in a circuit, primarily due to the resistance of wires, connections, and other components.
-Using an EV charging adapter can increase voltage drop, especially if it is not rated for high currents. has longer cables and thinner wires which can worsen the issue.
+Using an EV charging adapter can increase voltage drop, especially if it is not rated for high currents. has longer cables and thinner wires, which can worsen the issue.
 A significant voltage drop slows charging and can overheat connections, creating safety risks.

 To reduce voltage drop, use short EV charging cables for Level 1 EV charging, thick cables rated for the amperage of the EV charger, and high-quality adapters designed for EV charging.
 Check your adapter’s specifications to ensure it matches your charger’s power requirements.